 Keep track of relevant deadlines for completing applications to individual programs and to deadlines for participating in specialty matches, the military, and the NRMP.

-Prepare and maintain a working list of hospitals to which you will be applying.
-You may wish to keep an organized written record or chart of where you are in the application process for each hospital and update it frequently.
+Prepare and maintain a working list of residency programs to which you will be applying.
+You may wish to keep an organized written record or chart of where you are in the application process for each residency program and update it frequently.

 Send Applications via ERAS to programs